kdrighteo/myPortfolioo/README.md

-# Portfolio Web App
+# Gilbert Danso - Personal Portfolio

-A professional portfolio web application built with Next.js and Tailwind CSS to showcase projects, demos, and experience.
+A professional portfolio website for Gilbert Danso, a web developer from Ghana.
+Built with Next.js and Tailwind CSS to showcase projects, skills, and professional experience.

 ## Features